Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 Except for `artisans`, pops seem to share the same keys.

-Note: Craftsmen are called `labourers` in save file structure

 ### `id` (int)

 UNCLEAR, perhaps every pop has unique ID